 - Yoga builds up muscle endurance.
 During a yoga workout, you are typically holding and repeating a pose for a period of time.

 Some suggest that you mix both weight training and yoga.
 If you want a variety, and to see faster results, then do both.
+Contrary to what many people believe, strength training and yoga can actually be complementary activities – when done correctly, they can help improve balance, flexibility, and strength.

 Finding what you love and are comfortable with is the key.
 You will also want to incorporate whichever one you choose into your lifestyle forever.